renayearnshaw/TaskManager/README.md

 <br><br>The project creates a simple REST API that consists of the following:
 1. `/tasks` to create a task via a `POST` method.
 The id of the user who created the task is stored in the task.
 2. `/tasks` to list all tasks via a `GET` method.
 A user can only view tasks that they created.
-Query parameters can be supplied to filter tasks according to whether they have been completed or not.
+Query parameters can be supplied to :
+   - filter tasks according to whether they have been completed or not
+   - limit how many tasks are displayed (pagination)
+   - skip a number of pages (pagination)
 3. `/tasks/:id` to get a single task via a `GET` method.
 A user can only view a task if they created it.
 4. `/tasks/:id` to update a task via a `PATCH` method.
 A user can only update a task if they created it.
 5. `/tasks/:id` to delete a task via a `DELETE` method.
 A user can only delete a task if they created it.